 Rolanzo Richard White

-Attorney at WRO Law & Strategy LLC
+Attorney at White & Ng LLC

 I am Rolanzo White, Esq., an Attorney practicing business, entertainment, and technology law in Maryland and Washington, DC.